Geographical Information Systems and Science

 You can order more information on this subject by registering on our Request for Study Material database.

 Victoria's Student Recruitment, Admission and Orientation Office offers advice on courses and help with planning your degree.

 Contact the Science Faculty Office for information on Admission, qualifications and courses, course advice and selection criteria, exemptions and prerequisites and your Application to Study.

-Geography courses are taught within the School of Geography, Environment and Earth Sciences, Cotton Building.
+Geography courses are taught within the School of Geography, Environment and Earth Sciences, Cotton Building, blocks A and B.

 Phone: 04 463 5337